siddsy/siddsy/README.md

 ---

-💡 I’m a Computer Science graduate with a Master's in Applied Finance.
+<h3>💡 I’m a Computer Science graduate with a Master's in Applied Finance.
 I enjoy building scalable backend systems, automating data workflows, and working on real-time integrations.
-Whether it's optimizing APIs, visualizing insights, or debugging systems under pressure, I bring a curious and collaborative mindset to every project.
+Whether it's optimizing APIs, visualizing insights, or debugging systems under pressure, I bring a curious and collaborative mindset to every project.</h3>
 ---

 🛠️ Languages & Tools: